vutran1710/PyrateLimiter/README.md

     # {'error': 'Bucket for vutran with Rate 3/5 is already full', 'identity': 'tranvu', 'rate': '5/5', 'remaining_time': 2}
 ```

-- [ ] *RequestRate may be required to `reset` on a fixed schedule, eg: every first-day of a month

 ### Decorator
 Rate-limiting is also available in decorator form, using `Limiter.ratelimit`.
 Example:
 ```python